 The photo below was taken with the Phantom 4 Pro and with the lowest ISO and smallest aperture possible.
 By reducing the shutter speed here, one risks overexposing the shot.

-You can the waves are smoothed out and less well-defined.
-Using an ND32 filter and lowering the shutter speed even more can make the effect even stronger.
+You can see that the waves are smoothed out and less well-defined.
+Using an ND32 filter and lowering the shutter speed can make the effect even stronger.

 In addition to using ND filters for daytime water photography, they can also be used to take better urban landscape shots.